 Yes, bowling alleys can resume operations.
 Leagues and tournaments are permitted, but we precautions are strongly recommend.
 For more information, please refer to guidance for indoor sport, physical activity and recreation.

 Can pottery studios (and paint your own pottery businesses) open?

 Yes.
 Businesses can resume operations, provided risk mitigation is in place.
-Please refer to workplace guidance for business owners.
+Please refer to the general relaunch guidance.